lern/node-imager/README.md

 ## Usage
 **You need to create imager configuration file with image variants and your storages**

-Checkout the example config file `imager-example.js` in the repo
+Checkout the example config file `imager-example.js` in the repo.

+**Note on S3**: It is recommended to provide the `region` option as per [knox](https://github.com/LearnBoost/knox#region).
+S3 supports [more options](https://github.com/LearnBoost/knox#client-creation-options), you can just provide them in the config.

 ```js
 var Imager = require('imager');